-Facelift is a surgical procedure to improve visible signs of aging in the face and neck.
+A facelift is a surgical procedure to improve visible signs of ageing in the face and neck.

-A facelift is carried out in a hospital under general anaesthetic.
-A face-lift involves elevating and repositioning the skin and soft tissue of the face.
+A typical facelift involves elevating and repositioning the skin and soft tissue of the face.
 During the procedure, cuts are made in front of the ear, extending up and forward along the hairline.
 Redundant skin is then removed, and the remaining skin is hitched and re-draped over its new foundations and sewn into position.
 Fat and tissue is redistributed and sometimes added to the face.

-A facelift does not stop the clock, but it does put the clock back.
+It’s important to remember that whilst a facelift will make you look and feel younger, it doesn’t stop the ageing clock, it just sets it back.
 The effect of the facelift is likely to always be there, in that you will not look as old as you would have done if it had not been carried out.